-To clear your cache, open up the Ares Wizard addon.
 From the main screen, click the Maintenance tab at the top.
 Next, click the Delete Cache\Temp button in the Cache section.
 A window will appear telling you how many files were deleted.
 Now close Kodi, reopen it and try streaming video again to see if this helped.

 Using a VPN to avoid ISP throttling

-Of course, it’s important to choose a VPN that can be trusted to maintain your privacy.
+It’s important to choose a VPN that can be trusted to maintain your privacy.
 Several free VPN services have been found to include malware, and Hola, a popular free VPN, was caught selling its users’ bandwidth for use in botnets.

-We recommend using IPVanish.
+We recommend IPVanish.
 Unlike most other VPN providers, IPVanish builds and maintains its own server infrastructure.
 This means that it provides some of the fastest, most stable connections available.
 With servers in more than 50 countries, region-locked content stops being a problem for Kodi users.

 BEST VPN FOR KODI:IPVanish is our top choice.
 Has a large uncongested network of servers and achieves good speeds.
 Strong security and privacy features make IPVanish a favorite for Kodi and Amazon Fire TV Stick users.
 Try it risk-free with the 7-day money back guarantee.